kjosib/kjosib.github.io/groupware.md

 to highlight the most important or valuable issues any given person can be working on just now.
 And it should also tell you when your own pet projects are stuck behind a long list of higher priorities.

+Part of a solution might be:
+* an organized and federated system
+* supporting publish/subscribe/retain/search/audit
+* for formally- and informally-structured multimedia documents,
+* and semantic links between them.

+We may postulate that each document:
+* has a globally-unique identifier by which it may be retrieved most rapidly.
+* participates in a systematic organization of topics, tags, and sequences (to be described elsewhere).
+* has a schema, which consists of one or more (typed) content fields and link types, and which is made manifest by a meta-application.

+Ticketing and workflow may be seen as a highly-structured application of publish/subscribe.
+Automated notifications could amount to publishing documents with carefully-chosen tags and topics.

 ## Things I do not mean

 There's a sense in which Google Wave was sort of like this.
 But only sort of.